The arc-topology: Consequences of -descent

 \begin{remark} In \cite{Fujiwara}, the above result is proved under the additional hypothesis that $R$ is noetherian.
 The non-noetherian case of the Fujiwara--Gabber theorem is due to Gabber, and is outlined in \cite[Exp.~XX, Sec.~4.4]{Travaux}. \end{remark} \begin{remark} Corollary~\ref{critequiv} relies on the fact that equivalences in the derived $\infty$-category $\D( \Lambda)$ can be checked after pullback.
 In particular, the analogous result does not obviously apply to functors taking values in sets or categories.
 For instance, it does not obviously apply to the functor which sends a qcqs scheme to its category of finite \'etale schemes (which we have seen satisfies $\arc$-descent, and which is rigid).
-Nevertheless, the conclusion of Corollary~\ref{critequiv} is valid for this functor.
+Nevertheless, the conclusion of Corollary~\ref{critequiv} is valid for this functor, by some results in the literature which we now recall.

 In the noetherian case, Elkik \cite{Elkik} proved that if $(R, I)$ is a henselian pair with $R$ noetherian, then finite \'etale schemes of $\spec(R) \setminus V(I)$ and $\spec( \hat{R}_I) \setminus V(I \hat{R}_I)$ are identified.
 This statement has been generalized to the non-noetherian case in the important special case where $I = (t)$ is principal with $t$ a nonzerodivisor, by Gabber--Ramero \cite[Prop.~5.4.53]{GabberRamero} and in the general finitely generated case by Gabber \cite[Exp.~XX, Th\'eor\`eme 2.1.2]{Travaux}.
 More generally, one has a rigidity result for arbitrary sheaves of sets or sheaves of ind-finite groups on $\spec(R) \setminus V(I)$, that is, $H^0$ (resp.~$H^0, H^1$) are identified over $\spec(R) \setminus V(I)$ and $\spec( \hat{R}_I) \setminus V(I \hat{R}_I)$.
 Compare also \cite[Theorem 6.4]{HallRydh} for another proof of the case of sets. \end{remark}